janneyt/email-microservice/README.md

 Change directories to the cloned repository:
 `cd email-microservice`

-In the email-microservice repository, run this command:
-`go run email-microservice.go run`
+Initialize the mod system
+`go mod init email-microservice.com/m/v2`

+Tidy the mod (install dependencies, among many other useful features) `go mod tidy`

-Alternatively, you can build the executable:
+Now you can build the executable:
 `go build email-microservice.go`

 And then run the microservice like so:
 `./email-microservice run`
+or on Windows:
+`email-microservice run`

 # Usage